2016 Legal Scholarship

 VERY IMPORTANT: Unfortunately, due to many people failing to follow scholarship application procedures and contacting staff directly through contact form or live chat, the paralegals and attorneys of our firm have suffered a lot of wasted time and effort, therefore, anyone contacting the firm through any other method than described below will automatically disqualify themselves.

-Our Official 2015 Winner is Lauren Loney!
+Our Official 2016 Winner is Megan Foertsch!
 Click here to read more about her legal journey.

 All applicants must be currently pursuing a law related degree or be accepted into a legal program, must currently hold or anticipate a high school diploma or GED within the 2015-2016 school year, and currently hold a 3.0 or higher GPA.